huguesdevimeux/SuperPacman-MP2BA1-2020/src/README.md

 * ghosts are now implemented into this level: 2 will chase you as you wander around the map and 2 will move randomly

 * the ghosts have two states: a normal state and a scared state. when they are in their normal state, if they interact with the player, the player returns to its spawn position, the ghosts to their refuge position and the total amount of health points of the player decreases by one (he starts with 5 HP)
+ Atte

-* you can scare the ghosts by eating a coin, they will run away and the ghosts' speed will increase thereafter.
+* you can scare the gAttehosts by eating a coin, they will run away and the ghosts' speed will increase thereafter.

 * To increase the player's speed you must eat a strawberry (it will give the player a burst of energy!)